reahl/reahl/reahl-doc/doc/tutorial/ownwidget.rst

     You need a way to include CSS/JavaScript files to be packaged with your Python egg.

  inclusion on a web page:
-    You need a way to include each file on every :class:`~reahl.web.ui.HTML5Page` of your app.
+    You need a way to include each CSS/JS file on every :class:`~reahl.web.ui.HTML5Page` of your app.

 The :mod:`reahl.web.libraries` module includes the tools you need to fulfill these tasks.

 In short, you just put your JavaScript or CSS files somewhere in the directory of one of your Python packages.
-Then you create a :class:`~reahl.web.libraries.Library` subclass which represents your project's JavaScript and CSS code.
+Then you create a |Library|
+subclass which represents your project's JavaScript and CSS code.
 (The frontend-code of your project.)

-Lastly, you need to change your configuration to include your new :class:`~reahl.web.libraries.Library`.
+Lastly, you need to change your configuration to include your new
+|Library|.
 This is done in file file `web.config.py`:

 .. code:: Python